Vervious/gpt/README.md

   of     text that is   next

 strangely, the third layer is guessing not the third layer, but continuing to guess the second layer...
+If i don't feed the residual back in after applying the attention layer, performance is hurt substantially.
+Why is the residual so important in that case?
+Is the (previous) embedding itself really a very deep short term memory?
+Why can't inclusion of the past be learned?

+I guess because we add value matrices instead of the embedding itself, the past gets destroyed.
+(How necessary is the value matrix?
+Shouldn't the MLP setup deal with that already.
+Perhaps the value matrices should just be the embedding itself.)

+Note that the residual connection and c_proj are extremey important, and I do not know why.
+The value matrix does not seem so important. (perhaps we can get rid of c_proj?)

+A       stream of   text that is

+stream  of     text that is   next of      text   that is   next .

+Alternatively, we can reward tokens that are equal to the next token in the previous layer.